 •A trainer in the private sector: businesses and business associations, NGOs, as well as aspiring politicians in Brussels and Warsaw;

-•Professional experience includes the European Parliament and the Centre for European Policy Studies (CEPS) in Brussels, the Institute of Public Affairs and Centre for International Relations in Warsaw;
+•Professional experience includes the European Parliament and the Centre for European Policy Studies (CEPS) in Brussels, the European Institute of Public Administration (EIPA) in Maastricht, the Institute of Public Affairs and Centre for International Relations in Warsaw;

 •Member of Team Europe, a group of experts affiliated with the European Commission Representation in Warsaw; author of numerous expert and scientific publications for, among others, European Parliament, individual MEPs, Council of Europe, Ministries of Foreign Affairs of Member States, CEPS, SIEPS (Stockholm), Real Instituto Elcano (Madrid) and Europeum (Prague);